 When you move the mouse cursor across the graph, the values of the position is continuously updated in the command bar.

 You zoom by click and drag the mouse.
-Double click to un-zoom enables you to set full scale, enter values for the x and y scale and automatically set the y-scale to the maximum charge in the graph.
+Double click to un-zoom.

 The first three buttons in the command bar